SERG-Delft/delftswa/suggested-reading.md

 1. Sam Newman.
 [Building Microservices](https://samnewman.io/books/building_microservices_2nd_edition/), 2nd edition.
 O'Reilly, 2021. _Everything you always wanted to know about micro-services, including a people's perspective_.

+1. Mark Richards and Neal Ford.
+[Fundamentals of Software Architecture](https://fundamentalsofsoftwarearchitecture.com/).
+O'Reilly, 2020. _Lots of classical software architecture concepts, including metrics, architectural characteristics, and architectural styles, mixed with practical experience from the authors.
+Rich collection of patterns, each with 1-5 start rating for the various characteristics._

 1. Shaw, Mary, and David Garlan.
-[An Introduction to Software Architecture](https://userweb.cs.txstate.edu/~rp31/papers/intro_softarch.pdf), in V.Ambriola and G.Tortora (editors) _Advances in Software Engineering and Knowledge Engineering_, Volume I, World Scientific Publishing Company, New Jersey, 1993. _An early book that helped defined and popularize software architecture as a discipline.
+[An Introduction to Software Architecture](https://userweb.cs.txstate.edu/~rp31/papers/intro_softarch.pdf), in V.Ambriola and G.Tortora (editors) _Advances in Software Engineering and Knowledge Engineering_, Volume I, World Scientific Publishing Company, New Jersey, 1993. _An early book that helped define and popularize software architecture as a discipline.
 Funded through a DARPA grant, it's openly available online._

 1. Bass, Len, Paul Clements, and Rick Kazman. _Software architecture in practice_.
 Fourth Edition.
 Upper Saddle River, NJ: Addison-Wesley, 2022. _A popular textbook on software architecture, now in its fourth edition.
 It covers in depth the quality attributes presented in the "Architecting for Quality" lecture._